 Radon stacks are often brought up through the walls and vented out through the roof like a plumbing stack.
 The intention of that design is to keep it far enough from open windows to prevent gas from re-entering the home, but that is unnecessary and can work against you.

-The air below your slab is very humid, and can draw up to 2 litres of water a day through the stack, which often leads to freezing in winter as water vapour can crystallize in the exposed length of pipe extending from the roof and plug the opening.
+The air below your slab is very humid, and can draw up to 2 litres of water a day through the stack, which in colder climates often leads to freezing in winter as water vapour can crystallize in the exposed length of pipe extending from the roof and plug the opening.

 Radon vent © Radon Works